salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 Numeric class variables store numbers.
 There are many different numeric classes which can be broadly broken down into floating vs integer classes.
 Floating classes can have significant digits (i.e. numbers after the decimal point), whereas the integer classes solely handle whole numbers.

 [MATLAB Numeric Classes](https://www.mathworks.com/help/matlab/numeric-types.html) include signed and unsigned integers, and single- and double precision floating-point numbers.
 Each class has a different consequence on memory.
-You can find a list of the  numeric types available in MATLAB [here](http://www.mathworks.com/help/matlab/numeric-types.html).
 We will focus on a subset of these classes, including the following:

 * Floating Classes
   * [single]{target="_blank"}
   * [double]{target="_blank"}
 * Integer Classes
   * [uint8]{target="_blank"}
   * [uint16]{target="_blank"}

 #### Double Precision